 - Include foods from all food groups in each meal

 - Include vegetables and fruits in every meal and snack

 - Change your proportions- vegetables and fruits should take up half the plate.

-- Substitute health foods for high-fat or high-sugar foods.
+- Substitute healthy options for high-fat or high-sugar foods.

 Foods and Substances to Avoid

-All pregnant women should avoid alcohol, as no amount of alcohol has been proven safe for pregnancy.
+All pregnant women should avoid alcohol.
+No amount of alcohol has been proven safe for pregnancy.

 Saccharine (Sweet N’ Low)